Siah2x/spin-tiles/README.md

 ## Getting The Blocks

-The blocks are available in the Cobblemon Spin Tiles creative tab.
-They do not currently have crafting recipes.
+The blocks are available in the Cobblemon Spin Tiles creative tab and have simple recipies available.

 ```mcfunction
 /give @s cobblemon_spin_tiles:spin_tile